Using Your Frozen Eggs: From Cryopreservation to IVF Success

 After 5-7 days of culture, an embryo reaches its most advanced stage called a blasotcyst.

-At the blastocyst stage, embryos can undergo optional testing known as PGT-A (preimplantation genetic testing for aneuploidy (PGT-A).
-Here, a trophectoderm biopsy of the embryo is performed where a few cells (out of 100s) are extracted from the trophectoderm (outer layer of cells which are destined to become the placenta).
-These cells are then analyzed to determine if the embryo has the correct number of chromosomes (euploid) or if there are any extra or missing chromosomes (aneuploid).
+At the blastocyst stage, embryos may undergo preimplantation genetic testing for aneuploidy (PGT-A).
+A small trophectoderm biopsy-a few cells from the outer layer destined to form the placenta-is taken and analyzed to determine whether the embryo has the correct number of chromosomes (euploid) or extra/missing chromosomes (aneuploid).

-PGT-A is often recommended for individuals or couples undergoing IVF who are at increased risk of having embryos with chromosomal issues, such as advanced maternal age or a history of multiple miscarriages.
+PGT-A is often recommended for individuals or couples undergoing IVF who have increased risk for chromosomal issues, such as advanced maternal age or a history of multiple miscarriages.

 Frame 3713232